james-stoup/emacs-org-mode-tutorial/README.md

 ![agenda super view](images/agenda-super-view-screenshot.png)

 Well this is wild, isn't it?
 Things are sorted into logical groups, there aren't tags cluttering everything up, and the grouping seems more logical than just filtering by priority.
 What sorcery is this, you say?
 Well this is what the Super Agenda gives you.
 Read more at the link above to get the full documentation, but the gist is that you setup filters and then the super agenda applies them to your TODO items in the order you defined the filters.
 So in my case I set this up to filter all the critical tasks into the first bucket.
 If one of those critical tasks also matched a later filter (like say it required additional research or was a blocker) it would still only show up in the first bucket.
 Since that first bucket takes priority.
 If I removed the `:CRITICAL:` tag then it would filter down into a lower bucket.
 At the end it will display all the TODOs that don't have a filter.
 If there is a filter with no TODOs matching its criteria, then it just doesn't display it.
 So you aren't seeing my "Movies to Watch" bucket because I'm all caught up on my preferred cinema at the moment.
 But as soon as Marvel releases another movie, that bucket with appear.
 Sounds easy right?
 Well&#x2026;actually yeah, it is pretty straight forward once you see how it is done.
 Let's look at my configuration file.

+<a id="org0cb557a"></a>

+## Agenda Custom Command

+Here are the pieces you will need for this:

+    (setq org-agenda-custom-commands
+          '(
+            ;; James's Super View
+            ("j" "James's Super View"
+             (
+              (agenda ""
+                      (
+                       (org-agenda-remove-tags t)
+                       (org-agenda-span 7)
+                       )
+                      )

+              (alltodo ""
+                       (
+                        ;; Remove tags to make the view cleaner (org-agenda-remove-tags t)
+                        (org-agenda-prefix-format "  %t  %s")
+                        (org-agenda-overriding-header "CURRENT STATUS")

+                        ;; Define the super agenda groups (sorts by order) (org-super-agenda-groups
+                         '(
+                           ;; Filter where tag is CRITICAL
+                           (:name "Critical Tasks"
+                                  :tag "CRITICAL"
+                                  :order 0
+                                  )
+                           ;; Filter where TODO state is IN-PROGRESS (:name "Currently Working"
+                                  :todo "IN-PROGRESS"
+                                  :order 1
+                                  )
+                           ;; Filter where TODO state is PLANNING (:name "Planning Next Steps"
+                                  :todo "PLANNING"
+                                  :order 2
+                                  )
+                           ;; Filter where TODO state is BLOCKED or where the tag is obstacle (:name "Problems & Blockers"
+                                  :todo "BLOCKED"
+                                  :tag "obstacle"
+                                  :order 3
+                                  )
+                           ;; Filter where tag is @write_future_ticket
+                           (:name "Tickets to Create"
+                                  :tag "@write_future_ticket"
+                                  :order 4
+                                  )
+                           ;; Filter where tag is @research
+                           (:name "Research Required"
+                                  :tag "@research"
+                                  :order 7
+                                  )
+                           ;; Filter where tag is meeting and priority is A (only want TODOs from meetings) (:name "Meeting Action Items"
+                                  :and (:tag "meeting" :priority "A")
+                                  :order 8
+                                  )
+                           ;; Filter where state is TODO and the priority is A and the tag is not meeting (:name "Other Important Items"
+                                  :and (:todo "TODO" :priority "A" :not (:tag "meeting")) :order 9
+                                  )
+                           ;; Filter where state is TODO and priority is B (:name "General Backlog"
+                                  :and (:todo "TODO" :priority "B")
+                                  :order 10
+                                  )
+                           ;; Filter where the priority is C or less (to support a future where you add an even lower priority)
+                           (:name "Non Critical"
+                                  :priority<= "C"
+                                  :order 11
+                                  )
+                           ;; Filter where TODO state is VERIFYING (:name "Currently Being Verified"
+                                  :todo "VERIFYING"
+                                  :order 20
+                                  )
+                           )
+                         )
+                        )
+                       )
+              ))
+            ))

+This is a good sampling of the different ways you can combine the filters to produce exactly what you are looking for.
+I would highly recommend you check out the Org Super Agenda documentation for further refinements, because it is a very slick tool.

+<a id="org1121d15"></a>

+# Final Thoughts

+Hopefully this document has been of some use to you.
+Learning Org Mode has been a rewarding experience for me and I hope it is for you as well.
+Good luck with your journey fellow Emacs user and God speed!